Akmazad/deepBrain/Data Processing/RNA-seq/README.md

-# 1: Preparing RNA-seq data from Brain tissue for Deep learning applications
+# 1: Identify chromosomal regions (bins) with TFs that are expressed in Brain-tissue by analysig RNA-seq data
 ## 1.1 StringTie
 A unix-based tool for finding expressed transcriptomic, exonic, and intronic chromosomal regions in the RNA-seq data